ITN, Marie Curie Initial Training Network "UNILHC" PITN-GA-2009-237920

 The second summer school of the network was organized in Valencia, August 27-September 6, 2012.

-The 2013 advanced course in science communication will take place in SISSA Medialab on 13-15 of March (for the fellows who have followed it before), with an extra day of introductory course on 12 March for the new ER and ESR.
+The 2013 advanced course in science communication took place in SISSA Medialab on 13-15 of March (for the fellows who have followed it before), with an extra day of introductory course on 12 March for the new ER and ESR.